natematias/governing-human-algorithm-behavior/README.md

 ---

 #### 2.1 Feedback Loops: Simple Models to Explain Complex Behaviors
+In this class, we will discuss why it can be so hard to understand the role, if any, that an AI system has had in a clear harm.

 * Clegg, N. (2021, March 31).
 [You and the Algorithm: It Takes Two to Tango](https://nickclegg.medium.com/you-and-the-algorithm-it-takes-two-to-tango-7722b19aa1c2).
 Medium.
 * Kimmerer, R. (2013) "Windigo Footprints" from Braiding Sweetgrass.
 Milkweed Editions